VisTrails/VisTrails/doc/usersguide/querying.rst

    \               ``after:`` *date* ``|`` *relative time*
    ==============  ================================================================

+.. topic:: Note

+   Since we allow regular expressions in our search box, question marks are treated as meta-characters.
+Thus, searching for "?" returns everything and "abc?" will return everything containing "abc".
+You need to use "\\?" instead to search for "?".
+So the search for "??" would be "\\?\\?".

 Table :ref:`tab-querying-syntax` lists the different ways to markup a query.
 Note that you can search by user name to see which changes a particular user has made, and also by date to see which changes were